All Episodes

 Everybody's calling him Jim Foley like they knew him.

-What have you heard, Dan?
+Anyway, what have you heard, Dan?

 What have you sensed, Dan?

-I know that you would hear a drum beat to war if you heard it, Dan.
+I know that you would hear a drumbeat to war if you heard it, Dan.

 So have this is Dan Rather.

-And this this guy at CNN, Dan, if anybody would hear the war drums beating for war, it would be you.
+And this guy at CNN, Dan, if anybody would hear the war drums beating for war, it would be you.

 So have you heard them?